minhtri06/task-manager/README.md

 ## Description

-This project is aimed at practicing my api skills as well as get familiar with mongodb cloud database. in ExpressJS. this project is totally for the backend.
+This project is aimed at getting familiar with ExpressJS framework for making api, as well as mongodb cloud database.
+This project is totally for the backend.

 # Time taken